Treasure Valley Community College: Academics

 The college serves approximately 6,000 students a year, 900 of them full-time.
 TVCC also provides outreach services in Harney County at the Burns Outreach Center, and Warner Creek Correctional Institution in Lakeview, as well as the Snake River Correctional Institution in Ontario.

 Student life

 Chukar Entertainment

 Chukar Entertainment is operated by the TVCC Student Activities team.
 Hosting a variety of events and activities throughout the academic school year, it puts on events such as "Star Wars Invades the Treasure Valley" and numerous musical guests and speakers such as Olympic boxer Marlen Esparza, Australian singer and actress Bonnie Piesse, and The Voice contestant Nelly's Echo.

 Student government

 The Associated Student Government (ASG) at TVCC is a diverse group of students who serve as a liaison between the administration and the student body.

 Residence life

 TVCC offers a residence hall for on-campus living in the Ontario campus.
 TVCC stated that it was uncommon for American community colleges to have residence halls.

-Sports
+Athletics

 TVCC is home to a competitive athletics program.
 The school mascot is the Chukar.